Carriage Crest Recharge Basin Engineering Study

 The study area is the Carriage Crest subdivision near the southeast corner of Western Avenue and Fabyan Parkway.
 The recharge basin is located on Parkview Drive, just west of Carriage Crest Park.

 This project is funded through the City Council’s Drainage Fund budget for alleviating drainage issues throughout the City. $40,000 from the 2019 and 2020 budgets was allocated for this engineering study.
+Additional funds have been budgeted in 2021.
+These funds will allow additional Phase I investigation into dewatering and groundwater at the site and Phase 2 design engineering after Phase 1 is completed in the spring of 2021.

 If you have any questions about the project please email Andrea Podraza or call 630-454-2757.